epinio/epinio/docs/user/explanations/detailed-push-process.md

 When the Epinio API server receives the stage request, it will create a [`PipelineRun`](https://github.com/tektoncd/pipeline/blob/main/docs/pipelineruns.md) that will run the staging Tekton pipeline using the version of the code referenced in the request.
 This pipeline has 3 steps.
 Their role is described in the following 3 sections.

-## 5. Clone
+## 5. Fetch the code

-The first step of the staging Tekton pipeline clones the code from Gitea to a [workspace](https://github.com/tektoncd/pipeline/blob/main/docs/workspaces.md).
+The first step of the staging Tekton pipeline, downloads the code from the S3 storage to a [workspace](https://github.com/tektoncd/pipeline/blob/main/docs/workspaces.md).
 This makes the code available to the following steps.

 ## 6. Stage